-- Drug addiction is a system and often chronic disease which has been show through research to be compulsive or difficult to control despite the harmful outcomes for the user.
+- Drug dependance is a system and often chronic disease which has been show through research to be compulsive or difficult to control despite the harmful outcomes for the user.

 - Brain changes that occur over time with the use of drugs affect the self-control of a dependent person and hinder their ability to withstand intense cravings to take medication.
 This is also why it is a progressive disease.

 - No single factor can predict whether a person will become addicted to a drug.
 A combination of genetic, environmental and developmental factors influence the risk of dependence.
 The higher the risk factors, the greater the likelihood of drug dependence.
-Drug issues are treatable and can be managed successfully.
+Drug issues and addiction to medications are treatable and can be managed successfully.